 Most of the streets are numbered, rather than named.

 Vågsøy has several unique characteristics.
-In addition to Måløy town centre and its many lighthouses, Vågsøy is known for housing the well-known Kannestenen rock, a stone that has through thousands of years been shaped by the sea into the unique “mushroom-like” shape it has today.
-Also, for lazy summer days Vågsøy has a beautiful silver sand beach which has been awarded as Norway’s most beautiful beach.
+In addition to Måløy town centre and its many lighthouses, Vågsøy is known for housing the well-known Kannestenen rock, a stone that has through thousands of years been shaped by the sea into the unique “mushroom-like” shape it is today.
+Also, for lazy summer days, Vågsøy has a beautiful silver sand beach, which has been named Norway’s most beautiful.

 In addition to its local attractions, Måløy is close to several famous National attractions.
 This charming town is only a two hour drive away from Jostedalsbreen National Park, the largest glacier in continental Europe, and the stunning Geirangerfjorden.